FranciscoDeijangle/Kudos-Algorithms/README.md

 **KNN** last updated 2015.7.1

 - `KNN.java` K-nearest neighborhood in predicting class labels.
-Use the data in the training file to "train" a model and predict the class label for in testing set in the testing file.
+- Uses the data in the training file to "train" a model and predict the class label for in testing set in the testing file.

 **MinCut:** last updated 2015.7.26